 As an example, engineering and product teams may write content focused on products and features.
 Sellers, however, need this translated into business value, positioning, discovery questions, pricing, and so forth.

 As another example, marketing content is often focused on describing solutions in general terms.
 You must translate it into sales enablement content that speaks to the value proposition in a way that sellers can use to have meaningful conversations with their target audience.

 Sales content can be expensive to create; take time to learn a bit more about content repurposing as a potential ongoing process to reduce costs and streamline your sales content efforts.

 Again, the sales enablement definition above should help people see the importance of sales training to our efforts.

-Sales training is focused on educating the sales teams on topics ranging from sales skills to messaging to technologies and beyond is a standard deliverable for most teams.
+Sales training is focused on increasing excellence in sales by educating the sales teams on topics ranging from sales skills to messaging to technologies and beyond is a standard deliverable for most teams.

 The best way to convert sales training into positive sales interactions is to ensure you have a great sales coaching program.

 We have covered sales coaching in more detail elsewhere on the site.
 However, think about sales coaching as sales training personalized and customized to the scenario the seller is entering into with a prospect, customer, reseller, or another role.

 Line managers, often the frontline sales managers (and sometimes higher-level sales leaders or sales coaches), are generally responsible for delivering the coaching.